jianheACM/CATChem/docs/developer-guide/processes/index.md

 ## Overview

-CATChem processes are modular components that implement specific atmospheric physics or chemistry.
+CATChem processes are modular components that implement specific atmospheric transport, chemical, emission, or loss schemes.
 Each process follows a standardized interface and lifecycle.

 ## Process Architecture